Mold Making Part 1 - The Equipment

 Another more expensive option is to purchase an actual industrial Vacuum canister.
 For less than $120 you can get a stainless steel vacuum chamber that will last you many years.
 I used the food canisters for several years until I noticed small cracks in the walls.
 I quickly purchased a stainless steel vacuum chamber like the one pictured here.

 When you're serious, you order the Silicone rubber by the gallon.
 I use the Smooth-On Mold Max series of silicone rubber for most of my projects.
 I've also had good luck with the Smooth-On OOMOO rubber as well.
+Pick up one of the Mold Max 30 Trial Kits as they are quite a deal.

 You will need some Modeling Clay.
 Make sure you get clay that is Sulfur Free Modeling Clay.
 Silicone rubber does not like to be near clay that contains sulfur and it will inhibit the curing process.
 I get my clay from Michaels Craft stores.
 Just look on the label for "Sulfur Free" or a statement that it can be used with silicone rubber molds.
 The Clay will be used to anchor your original and can be used as a sealant around the edge of the Legos to prevent silicone leakage.